infracost/compost-action/README.md

 ## Outputs

-- `latest`: The body of the latest existing comment when using behavior 'latest'.
+- `body`: The body of the comment.
+This is the latest existing comment when using behavior 'latest', and the comment that was posted otherwise.